Understanding Parkinson’s Disease

 Speech Therapy: Helping with Words

 Sometimes, Parkinson’s can make talking a bit tricky.
 That’s where speech therapy comes in.
-It’s like a teacher for your voice and mouth, helping you speak louder and clearer.
-They use special exercises to strengthen the muscles used for talking, making chatting with friends and family easier.
+It’s like a teacher for your voice and mouth, helping you speak louder and more precise.
+They use special exercises to strengthen their talking muscles, making chatting with friends and family easier.

 Occupational Therapy: Everyday Skills